Mickey Gitzin: Activism

 Upon returning to Israel after working in the United States, Gitzin was hired to establish Be Free Israel, a coalition of left-wing organizations active in religious and state matters.

 In 2012, Gitzin protested draft exemptions for ultra-Orthodox Israelis.

 In 2015 and 2016, Gitzin was a member of the Tel Aviv Municipal Council.

 In late 2017, Gitzin became executive director of the New Israel Fund.

 In 2018, Gitzin's criticism of the Israeli government drew scrutiny on social media from Israeli prime minister Benjamin Netanyahu.

 In January 2023, Gitzin called the proposed Israeli judicial reforms "an attack on all of democracy".

+In December 2025, Gitzin was named acting CEO of the New Israel Fund.

 Gitzin has written for Haaretz and Ynet.

 Personal life

 While working in the United States, Gitzin began dating a Catholic American woman.
 She returned with him to Israel, and they lived together for three years before separating, after which Gitzin came out as gay.
 Gitzin has been with his current partner since the early 2010s, with the two living in Tel Aviv.

 As of 2016, Gitzin was a member of the Meretz Party.